Young Man Drowns At Closed Lake In Mahwah

 Township Officers David LaCasio, William Hunt, Kevin McCombs and Jason Stepp followed him in, along with EMS Deputy Chief Austin Miller, the captain said.

 Secured by a rope, Mahwah Fire Co.
-1 Dive Rescue Team member James Warnet gathered up the victim and was pulled in by his colleagues.
+1 Dive Rescue Team member James Warnet gathered up the victim.
+Both were then pulled in by his colleagues.

-“It took 18 minutes from when he went missing until they pulled him out,” a responder said.
+“It took 18 minutes from when he went missing until they pulled him out,” one responder said.

-The rescuers continued CPR until an EMS unit took the victim to The Valley Hospital in Ridgewood, where he was pronounced dead, Blank said.
+The rescuers continued CPR until an EMS unit took the victim to The Valley Hospital in Ridgewood, where he was pronounced dead, McLean said.

-His identity was being temporarily withheld pending notification of next of kin.
+His identity was being temporarily withheld pending notification of next of kin, she said.

 The swimming lakes at Darlington are open to the general public from 10 a.m. to 6 p.m. on weekends, weather permitting.
 They open on weekdays, as well, beginning June 28.